aptakhin/hurrqueue/README.md

-snailqueue - is a database (PostgreSQL) queue in Python.
+snailqueue - is a database (PostgreSQL) asyncio task queue in Python.

 Context of appropriate using of this library:

 * Not a heavy loads, less than 10 RPS.
 * Limited amounts of queues, as implementation relies on tables.
-* Not a big messages context.
+* Not a big tasks context.

-* Messages are stateful.
+* Tasks are stateful.
-* Flexible to any message storages: dict, pydantic BaseModel, dataclass, attrs and any generic.
+* Flexible to any tasks storages: dict, pydantic BaseModel, dataclass, attrs and any generic.

 ```bash
 pip install snailqueue